kestux/vp-death-star/README.md

 ### `Try/catch` for `Client::request`

 I absolutely forgot that `GuzzleHttp` client throws `RequestException` on `4xx` responses.
 However, the big functional test for the command was written, and I didn't want to rewrite it. :)

+### Dependency Injection

+In the real world I would create a `services.yaml` (_Symfony_ config file), where I would define all the dependencies, but wanted to save some precious time on setting up the `Kernel` and the `Container`.